Meet the Team

 Alumni of the Laboratory

 Takashi Sato2Takashi Sato, MD, PhD was a postdoctoral research fellow in Watanabe Laboratory from 2016-2019.
 He completed his medical degree in Keio University School of Medicine, and worked as a pulmonologist and treated a number of lung cancer patients in Japan.
 Being interested in pathogenesis of lung cancer, he went on to study at National Cancer Center Research Institute in Tokyo, Japan.
 In his PhD work there, Dr. Sato elucidated that DNA methylation alterations at precancerous stage are inherited by established lung adenocarcinoma, and consequently determine tumor aggressiveness and patient outcomes.
 He studied a novel neural lineage subtype of lung squamous cell cancer (Cancer Res 2019) in our lab.
-He is currently a staff physician at Keiyu Hospital in Yokohama and also continuing his research at Keio University School of Medicine.
+He is currently a Associate Professor at Kitasato University in Japan continuing his research.

 Maya Fridrikh, BS was a Research Associate in the Watanabe lab from 2017 to 2019.
 She received her Bachelor’s degree in Biochemistry and Biophysics from Rensselaer Polytechnic Institute.
 She spent her summers as an undergraduate at Lariat Biosciences developing a device for liquid biopsy.
 She worked as a microfluidics engineer and took part in designing and constructing a compact constant-pressure device which would diagnose cancer SNPs in cancer’s earliest stages.
 Her work in the Watanabe laboratory included profiling lung tumor cells to compare the landscapes with those of the tumor immune compartment as well as studying a lineage transcription factor in lung adenocarcinoma.
-Maya is currently a Senior Associate Researcher in the Genetics and Genomic Sciences Department in Icahn School of Medicine at Mount Sinai as well as a master’s student in the Biotechnology Program at Johns Hopkins University.
+Maya is currently a Senior Associate Researcher in the Genetics and Genomic Sciences Department in Icahn School of Medicine at Mount Sinai.

 Michael William, MD received his Bachelors of Science degree in Biology from University of North Texas and MD from American University of Antigua.
 Michael assisted the members in Watanabe laboratory with generating next-generation sequencing libraries and performing other molecular biology experiments.
 Michael is currently a resident in Internal Medicine.

 Stephanie Tuminello, MS was a Research Associate in the Watanabe lab from 2015-2017.
 Her research as part of the Watanabe lab focused on the development of single cell histone modification profiling technology and studying epigenetics of lung cancer.
 She received her Bachelors of Science Degree from Stony Brook University with a major in Genetics and Developmental Biology.
 Stephanie began working in research as an undergraduate at the Centers for Infectious Disease at Stony Brook University, where she helped investigate proteins of the yersenia bacteria, the infectious agent responsible for the plague.
 She earned Master’s degree at the CUNY School of Public Health pursing a degree in Biostatistics.
-She is currently a PhD student at NYU School of Medicine, Sackler Institute of Graduate Biomedical Sciences.
+She obtained PhD student at NYU School of Medicine, Sackler Institute of Graduate Biomedical Sciences and currently an Instructor in the Department of Surgery at Icahn School of Medicine at Mount Sinai.

 Past Summer Undergraduate Research Program (SURP) students